 June 10, 2015

-Helping to manage Alzheimer’s symptoms for loved ones in St. Louis is something we take seriously at Continuum, and staying informed on the latest developments towards prevention and a cure is one of our top priorities.
+Helping to manage Alzheimer’s symptoms for loved ones in St. Louis and the surrounding area is something we take seriously at Continuum, and staying informed on the latest Alzheimer’s discovery towards prevention and a cure is one of our top priorities.
 We recently learned that researchers were focusing on microglia cells and their potential to prevent Alzheimer’s plaques from forming.
 Already, however, a new twist towards unraveling the mysteries of Alzheimer’s has developed.

 Utilizing a specific mouse model with the ability to develop Alzheimer’s disease, immune system abnormalities were studied, and it was discovered that a repressed immune system, rather than the previously determined amplified immune system, is in place for those with Alzheimer’s.
 According to Matthew Kan, the study’s first author, “It’s surprising, because [suppression of the immune system] is not what the field has been thinking is happening in Alzheimer’s disease.”

 Dr. Carol Colton, the study’s senior author, notes, “We see this study opening the doors to thinking about Alzheimer’s in a completely different way, to break the stalemate of ideas in Alzheimer’s disease.”
 Read the full article from Alzheimer’s News Today, and keep an eye out for exciting new developments as this research progresses.
 For the entire study article in the Journal of Neuroscience, click here.